pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authorization/role-binding.md

     In **Authorization/Users**, select your user one-pachyderm-user@gmail.com and add her/him to your `testgroup` as follow.
     ![Add User to Group](../images/auth0-add-user-to-group.png)

-    In **User Mangement/Users**, you user should now show the following addition to her/his app_metadata:
+    In **User Mangement/Users**, you user should now show the following addition to their app_metadata:
     ```json
     {
         "authorization": {